-National Hispanic Heritage Month: How Latinos Help the Economy
+National Hispanic Heritage Month: Why Our Economy Would Crumble Without Latinos

 With an estimated 52 million Latinos currently living in the United States, Hispanic Americans are unequivocally the largest minority population in the country.